oracle/node-oracledb/doc/api.md

 Alternatively retain, and use, the prototype object returned by [`connection.getDbObjectClass()`](#getdbobjectclass).
-Node-oracledb will cache type information using the type's fully qualified name as the key to avoid the expense of a [round-trip][124], when possible.
+Node-oracledb will cache type information using the type's fully qualified name as the key to avoid the expense of a [round-trip](#roundtrips), when possible.
 Each connection has its own cache.

 When the definition of a type changes in the database, such as might occur in a development environment, you should fully close connections